 God Makes Men

-We need a better definition of masculinity, and who better to define what masculinity is than the Creator himself.
+We need a better definition of masculinity, and who better to define what masculinity is than the Creator himself?
 When God created life, he reached down to touch and mold man from the earth.
-With care and intimacy, he created man in a distinctive way.
+With care and intimacy, he created man in a distinct way.
 Ultimately, we learn that God is embedding his own image into man.

 The Lord God formed the man of dust from the ground and breathed into his nostrils the breath of life, and the man became a living creature.
 (Genesis 2:7)